S3-working-group/s3-practical-guide/content/src/patterns/enablers-of-co-creation/artful-participation.md

 Artful participation:

-- enables co-creation and evolution of agreements
+- enables co-creation and evolution of policies
 - helps to grow stronger teams
 - builds self-accountability, integrity and trust
 - generates a culture of mutual support and close collaboration